Logiqx/gps-details/docs/devices/garmin/watches/enduro.md

 The Enduro 3 was released at the same time as the [fēnix 8](fenix.md), so likely use the same Synaptics GNSS chipset.

+The Enduro 3 is akin to the fēnix 8 51 mm Solar Sapphire but with longer battery life.

 | Model                       | Released   | API | Product | Chipset | APPro? | References |
 | --------------------------- | :--------: | :--------: | :--------: | :--------: | :--------: | :--------: |
 | Enduro 3 | 2024-08 | 5.0.0 | 4575 | SYN4778 | Y | Garmin [specifications](https://www.garmin.com/en-GB/p/851039#specs) |